 The continuing story of friendship between a boy and his penguin.
 Penguin wants so badly to fly and the boy supports him in his unrealistic ambitions.
-Lovely watercolor illustrations in this sequel to Lost and Found.
+Lovely watercolor illustrations in this sequel to

 #6 Miss Smith: Under the Ocean, Michael Garland